 4 Signs of Irregular Periods

-Although it might be due to stress, if your periods are frequently irregular it’s best to go to your gynecologist for an exam to determine if anything is wrong
+Although it might be due to stress, if your periods are frequently irregular it’s best to go to your gynecologist for an examination to determine if anything is wrong

 When you’re young and first having irregular periods it’s common to have an irregular cycle.
 Normal cycles last between 28 and 30 days.
 There are even some women who have cycles of 32 days.

 Normal periods last from three to seven days.
-A period lasting longer than 10 days is considered to be irregular.
+Experts regards a period lasting longer than 10 days as irregular.
 The same is true for periods that arrive earlier or later than five days from normal.

 The same happens when you approach menopause.

-Common characteristics of irregular periodsThe most important thing for detecting irregularities is that you know your normal menstrual cycle.
+Common signs of irregular periodsThe most important thing in order to detect irregularities is that you know your normal menstrual cycle.
 This means how many days your period lasts or how much bleeding is normal for you.